Looking Back

 On August 3rd, 2013, my Dad passed away from Liver Cancer.
 His passing was the hardest time I have experienced in my life.
 The intensity of my grief has decreased greatly over time.
 For the most part, time was the only way my grief lessened.

 Doctors had told us that with treatment my Dad could live up to 3 years longer.
-Imagine my shock when he passed after 4 years.
-My family was shocked.
+Imagine me and my family's shock when he passed away after 3 months.
 He was 71 and my friend said that was too young.

 I am glad that my Dad lived to see all of his children get married.
 I am sad that he did not live (in good health) to become a Grandfather.
 My youngest brother has two daughters now.